 “We are really in a race at this point,” Ohio Gov. Mike DeWine said.
 “The quicker you get it, the quicker we’re going to get out of this.”

 Ohioans who are 16 and 17 are only able to get the Pfizer vaccine, because it is the only one of the three approved for that age group.
 Ohioans over 18 can receive either the Pfizer, Moderna, or Johnson and Johnson vaccine.

 WHO WILL GIVE THE SHOTS:

-- Physicians, local health departments, hospitals, federally-qualified health centers, in-home health service providers, as well as some retail pharmacies will be giving shots in Phase 1B.
+- Physicians, local health departments, hospitals, federally-qualified health centers, in-home health service providers, as well as some retail and independent pharmacies will be giving shots.

 WHERE CAN I GET A VACCINATION:

-- Kroger announced it will have limited vaccines available to those 80 and older after they are distributed on Jan.
-18. Appointments will need be needed.
+- Kroger announced it will have limited vaccines available.
+Appointments will need to be needed.
 More information is available on Kroger’s website or by calling 866-211-5320.

 - Discount Drug Mart will be offering vaccinations.
 To schedule visit www.discount-drugmart.com or call your local store.